 Note: Sometimes realtors will tell you that the Rent Board requires that you send in the Estoppel Form.
 It’s not true unless as stated above, it’s in your lease.
 Another thing: If you do not assert your status as a senior or disabled, it may cause problems for you if the new owner does an OMI or Ellis.
 Send in that form, if applicable.

 SHOWING THE APARTMENT

-You cannot stop the landlord from showing the apartment while he is selling the building.
+You cannot stop the landlord from showing the apartment while they are selling the building.
 To do so would be grounds for eviction under the rent ordinance (just cause #6).
 You can, however, negotiate for times that are good for you.
-Under California Civil Code 1954, a landlord is supposed to show the place during normal business hours (which is presumed to be 9am – 5pm, Monday through Friday).
-He is also supposed to give you 24-hours written notice before entering.
+Under California Civil Code 1954, a landlord is supposed to show the place during normal business hours (which are presumed to be 9am-5pm, Monday–Friday).
+They are also supposed to give you 24 hours written notice before entering.
 You can say, “That time is not good, how about such and such a time instead?”
 Try and negotiate for times that work for both of you.
-The only exception is if he informed you in writing of the upcoming sale 120 days in advance.
-Then he can give you verbal notices (per telephone or in person) of the showings.
+The only exception is if the landlord informed you in writing of the upcoming sale 120 days in advance.
+Then they can give you verbal notices (per telephone or in person) of the showings.

-A new landlord is bound by the rules of rent control, just as your old landlord was.
-Which means simply that he can only evict you for a just cause.
-Unfortunately, just cause includes two that he could invoke to displace you.
+A new landlord is bound by the rules of rent control, just as your old landlord was, which means simply that he can only evict you for a just cause.
+Unfortunately, there are two just causes that the landlord could invoke to displace you.
 They are:

 The landlord might be able to move into your apartment.
 But he has to follow the rules of owner move-in (OMI) and the limitations spelled out in the law.
 (See our eviction section for more info on OMI.)
 Don’t accept that just because a landlord says he or a relative is moving in, that’s really the case.
 Call or drop in for counseling.